 Buccaneer Marco Smurf finds himself captured at the helm of the Pepper Pirates in episode 210 of The Smurfs.
 These plundering band of raiders play a nice substitute to the smurfs usual adversary Gargamel, although their motives appear to be the same: #1 Find smurf village #2 Umm...lease the mushrooms out as a real estate investment?
 If you don't remember the episode (or care not to make the easy prediction,) the smurfs attempt a valiant rescue of Marco after the Pepper Pirates threaten to hold the smurf ransom and engage in some seagull sport shooting.

 Captain Cracker was a...eeeeee... robotic pirate captain...eeeeee...of the spaceship Jolly Rogers who appeared in...eeeeee...three episodes in the Thundercats animated series.
 (Okay, enough with the eeeeee's.
 I'm getting annoyed just writing them!
 For those of you who don't remember, Captain Cracker makes an "eeeeeee" sound during his dialogue.)
 Calling himself the "scourge of the spaceways," his first appearance in the "Madora and the Pirates" episode begins by raiding a prison planet and releasing the criminals to their freedom.
 In future episodes, Captain Cracker escapes from prison himself with the evil plan to turn Third Earth into a pirate's paradise.
 Although he only appeared in just three episodes, a Captain Cracker action figure was released late in the original toy line.

 So, did I miss any pirate villains?
 Any you would have left off?
-Hit the comments with who you would add to the list.
-AND, check out these other League member posts or I'll make ya walk the plank!
+Hit the comments section below!